In memoriam segment: Controversies

-Examples
+Controversy emerged at the 82nd Academy Awards when it was discovered that Farrah Fawcett was excluded from the In Memoriam segment.
+Fawcett died on June 25, 2009, which was largely overshadowed in the media by reporting on the death of Michael Jackson that same day; Jackson, who was more widely recognized for his contributions to the music industry than his film performances, was included while Fawcett was omitted.
+Ryan O'Neal, Roger Ebert, Jane Fonda and several other individuals in attendance expressed outrage at the decision to exclude Fawcett.

-In 2011, during the 83rd Academy Awards, the In Memoriam segment neglected to include actor Corey Haim, who died March 11, 2010, at the age of 38.
+In 2011, during the 83rd Academy Awards, the In Memoriam segment neglected to include actor Corey Haim, who died on March 11, 2010, at the age of 38.
 Afterward, Haim's frequent movie co-star, Corey Feldman, did multiple interviews expressing his dismay over Haim's exclusion.
 As of March 2018, Feldman has remained angry at the Oscars, saying that it was a "travesty and a tragedy" that his fellow Corey was not part of their In Memoriam tribute.

-In 2014, CBS decided that during its telecast of the 68th Tony Awards, it would not play the annual in memoriam segment on television, opting instead to let the memorial montage be shown exclusively to the live audience at Radio City Music Hall during a commercial break.
+In 2014, CBS decided that for its telecast of the 68th Tony Awards, it would not play the annual in memoriam segment on television, opting instead to let the memorial montage be shown exclusively to the live audience at Radio City Music Hall during a commercial break.
 This decision was backed by the ceremony's producers, but was panned by many Broadway insiders.

-In 2016, at the 58th Annual Grammy Awards, the late Natalie Cole was featured prominently during the in memoriam segment, appearing on screen for 45 seconds at the end.
-After the segment played, members of her family complained that the tribute to Cole wasn't big enough.
+In 2016, at the 58th Annual Grammy Awards, Natalie Cole was featured prominently during the in memoriam segment, appearing on screen for 45 seconds at the end.
+After the segment played, members of her family complained that they wanted a longer tribute to Cole.